FIND the K.E.Y. LEARNING CENTER IN ZOOM

 PLEASE NOTE THIS COVID CAMPUS UPDATE:

-Due to the most recent COVID campus safety measures, as of Monday, 11/30/2020, the K.E.Y.
-Campus location in Room C-108 will be closed, but our tutors will still be available in Zoom during the hours posted below:
+Due to the most recent COVID campus safety measures, the K.E.Y. campus location will be closed for the first 8 weeks of Spring 2021 classes.
+However, K.E.Y. tutoring services will still be available on Zoom during the hours posted below:

 ZOOM - Monday-Thursday: 9:00 a.m. - 8:00 p.m.